-the spouse who changes his or her employment is eligible for coverage as a dependent (if he or she waives coverage under the subsidiary's health plan).
-However, if an employee is discharged for gross misconduct not related to any existing health condition for which treatment was provided for under the Plans, benefits or options, he or she cannot be covered as a dependent of the active employee.
+The spouse who changes his or her employment is eligible for coverage as a dependent (if he or she waives coverage under the subsidiary's health plan).
+However, if an employee is discharged for gross misconduct not related to any existing health condition for which treatment was provided for under the Plans, benefits or Options, he or she cannot be covered as a dependent of the active employee.

 Spouse not eligible for full benefits: During the one-month waiting period required for some workgroups to be eligible for benefits, the new employee may be covered as the spouse of the active employee who already has benefits.
-If your spouse or Company-recognized Domestic Partner is working as a Part-Time Extendable, Part-Time Non-Extendable, Home-Based Reservations, Reduced Workweek Reservations and Premiums Service Guest Relations Representative employee, he or she may waive medical, dental and/or vision coverage and be covered as a dependent under your coverage.
+If your spouse or Company-recognized Domestic Partner is working as a Part-Time Extendable, Part-Time Non-Extendable, Home-Based Representatives or Level 84 Premiums Service Representative employee, he or she may waive medical, dental and/or vision coverage and be covered as a dependent under your coverage.

 Retirees married to active employees: Retirees married to active employees are eligible for coverage as dependents of active employees.
-The benefits available and benefit limits, if any, are defined by the active employee's coverage unless the retiree has opted for a lesser medical maximum plan.
+The benefits available and benefit limits, if any, are defined by the active employee's coverage.
 When the actively working spouse retires, each retiree is covered under his or her own retiree health benefit, if applicable.
 Please refer to the Retiree Medical Benefit Guide for information specific to each workgroup.